-The RN-BSN program is approved by the Georgia Board of Nursing, the Florida Dept. of Education Commission for Independent Education, and fully accredited by the Accreditation Commission for Education in Nursing 3343 Peachtree Rd NE Suite 850 Atlanta Ga 404-975-5000.
 The RN-BSN program is designed for the registered nurse to complete a Bachelor of Science degree in Nursing while maintaining an active practice.
 The RN-BSN program is offered totally online in 8-week sessions.
 Additionally, 15 hours of field experience and 15 hours of practical experience are completed at times convenient to the student and clinical preceptor.
-Students may select from over 150 approved health care facilities located throughout Georgia and the north Florida area for their practicum experience.